PikeMcGillLab/predictLesions/README.txt

 		~ 	Requires Pikelab
 -	Outputs
 	o	Magnitude Maps
-		~	Low resolution structural image of patient's brain ~	This image is a 4D representation of slices of the patient's brain ~	Default Names:
+		~	Low resolution image showing the structures of the patient's brain ~	This image is a 4D representation of slices of the patient's brain ~	Default Names:
 			>	IntraOp-Magnitude#-Sonication_#.nii.gz
 			>	PreOp-Magnitude#-Sonication_#.nii.gz
 	o	Temperature Maps
-		~	Image of the temperatures within the patients brain ~	This image is a 4D representation of slices of the temperature of the patient's brain ~	Default Names:
+		~	Image showing the temperatures within the patients brain ~	This image is a 4D representation of slices of the temperature of the patient's brain ~	Default Names:
 			>	IntraOp-Thermal#-Sonication_#.nii.gz